 Why Northern Ireland Needs Foster Carers

 In 2008, there were 2,433 children and young people in the care system in Northern Ireland.
-That number jumped to 2,109 by 2018 and up to 3,300 in 2019.
-Of that number, around three quarters of these children and young people will be looked after within the Foster Care system.
+That number jumped to 3,300 in 2019 and over 3,500 in 2021.
+Of that number, around three quarters of these children and young people will be looked after within the foster care system.

-That’s 2,475 children.
+Today that’s over 2,800 children and young people.
 In Northern Ireland alone.
-This continuing rise in children and young people requiring support in the Foster Care system necessitates an equal rise in the number of Foster Carers in the system.
+This continuing rise in children and young people requiring support in the foster care system necessitates an equal rise in the number of foster carers in the system.

 Covid-19 has also had an impact on the foster care system in Northern Ireland.
 Covid doesn’t stop the need for foster carers.
 If anything, it heightens it.

 An increase in societal and economic pressures being felt throughout the community, particularly with the economic effects of the pandemic, in addition to a growing number of unaccompanied and separated children arriving in Northern Ireland is resulting in an unprecedented pressure on Northern Ireland’s care system.
 We are receiving around 16 new children and young people each week into the system.
 16 children and young people who can no longer live in their birth homes for many different reasons and require a safe and stable temporary home.

 Urgent Need for Placement